gmberton/train_free_comp/README.md

 new_training.py: hand-coded.
 It works basic_training.py: hand-coded.
 Shows example with 20 lines train set and 2 new tokens

+vocab_extension_v1.py: this is proper BPE.
+Vibe coded vocab_extension_v2.py: this just finds the top N pairs of tokens in one pass.
+Much faster.
+    Limitations: doesn't encode triplets or quadruplets of tokens

 TODO ABLATE:
 remove the check_is_subsequence filter (ideally train also those and then see if they're good or not)